shadabunique/androidcustomlabel/README.md

 androidcustomlabel
 ==================

-Custom label view to be used in android as a single entity as used by iOS
+Custom label view to be used in android as a single entity